Step-by-Step APT Guide for NIRISS SOSS Time-Series Observations of HAT-P-1

 The Astronomer's Proposal Tool (APT) is used for submitting JWST proposals.
 There are multiple components to an APT submission: generic proposal information, target information, and exposure specifications for the proposed program.
 This guide discusses how to fill out the APT observing template for the "NIRISS SOSS Time-Series Observations of HAT-P-1" Example Science Program.

-A filled out APT file can be downloaded here for reference.
+A filled out APT file can be accessed via the menu options File → JWST Example Science Proposals → NIRISS → 31 NIRISS SOSS Time-Series Observations of HAT-P-1 in APT.
 The APT file was created with version 27.1.
 There may be inconsistencies or additional warnings or errors with other versions of APT.

 Fill Out Proposal Information